Skip to main content

 • Allergen and cross-contact language is treated as a required package check, not guessed copy.

-• Clean grocery fields can support product pages, filters, and Google product category updates.
+• Clean grocery fields can support product pages, filters, and Google product category review.

 Good fit